 Open your heart and home to animals too young or too sick to be adopted by becoming a foster family.
 Raise or nurse to health kittens, cats, puppies and dogs and then bring them back to Animal Services so they can find forever homes.

 If you'd like to be part of this rewarding program, fill out the foster application and submit electronically to us!
-If you'd prefer to fill it out by hand, select print, then fax it to 352-671-8717,or bring it in to the Animal Center (5701 SE 66th St., Ocala) during regular business hours (Tuesday-Friday, 10 a.m. to 5:30 p.m. and Saturday, 10 a.m. to 5 p.m.).
+If you'd prefer to fill it out by hand, you can fax it to 352-671-8717,or bring it in to the Animal Center (5701 SE 66th St., Ocala) during regular business hours (Tuesday-Friday, 10 a.m. to 5:30 p.m. and Saturday, 10 a.m. to 5 p.m.).